 The Pollard Mills Project is providing needed infrastructure and safety to the neighborhood.
-New ADA compliant sidewalks will allow all residents to walk safely in their neighborhood.
+New ADA compliant sidewalks will allow residents to walk safely in their neighborhood.

-While the Unity Center, locate in the East Central Neighborhood, will provide the City multiple opportunities to engage the community: community policing/neighborhood watch, neighborhood planning, and educational activities (GED classes and mini library for residents.)
-The ADA playground was installed to provide a safe location for resident children to play and families to gather.
-Police interaction through community policing will have the greatest impact.
+While the Community Center is not funded by CDBG, it will give the City multiple opportunities to meet with residents (neighborhood watch), community policing, neighborhood planning, and educational activities (GED classes and mini library for residents.)
+The playground was installed to provide a safe location for resident children to play and the police interaction influencing the next generation.
+Plans include obtaining the adjacent lot to install a basketball court for recreation.